 B-3.1.2 The furnace shall then be put on and the temperatures shall be read at intervals not exceeding 5 min during the test.
 Average of all the thermocouples outside the sample shall be recorded and shall be taken as the required value.

-B-3.1.3 The pressure in the furnace chamber’ during the test shall be maintained as close as possible to atmospheric pressure.
+B-3.1.3 The pressure in the furnace chamber’s during the test shall be maintained as close as possible to atmospheric pressure.

 B-3.1.4 The furnace fire shall be continued for 60 min and 120 min for record protection cabinet of 60 min and 120 min rating respectively.
 During the fire endurance test, it is essential that at no time the internal temperature of the cabinet, as shown by any of the thermocouples placed inside the cabinet, shall exceed 177 °C irrespective of ambient temperature.